elinefon/WorkoutApp/workout-app/userstories.md

 ## App description

 This application functions as a workout diary.
 The purpose is for the users to be able to log and keep track of their workout sessions to easily find them again later.
-The user interface is built using JavaFX.

-### Screenshot of running app
+### Screenshot

 (insert photo of running app and short description)